 The Coincidence of Coconut Cake by Amy E. Reichert

 This one is for anyone who loved You’ve Got Mail.
 Reichert serves up a scrumptiously delectable romance filled with humorous quips, heartfelt moments, friendship and most importantly, food.
 Not since the movie Simply Irresistible have I enjoyed a romantic comedy about food this much!

 If you are a ’90s romantic comedy lover, you might want to add this one to your #TBR pile.
 In this delightfully charming and funny novel, Winfrey gives us a rom-com-obsessed romantic waiting for her perfect leading man who learns that life doesn’t always go according to a script.
 And I mean come on… who didn’t want to fall in love with Tom Hanks back in the ’90s?

 The Duff by Kody Keplinger

 I cannot think of anything which screams ’90s teen movie more than The Duff.
 Keplinger’s novel about the so-called Designated Ugly Fat Friend and the Hot Jock check off all the boxes.
 I dare you not the fall in love with Bianca and Wesley.

-Tales of the Slayer: Vol. 1 and 2 by various a
+Tales of the Slayer: Vol. 1 and 2 by various authors

 One of my all-time favorite shows is Buffy the Vampire Slayer.
 Even though I loved the Luke Perry and Kristy Swanson movie, it all came alive with the TV show because of the level of lore, dark humor and well… Angel.
 With this two-volume book, fans get the action, vampires and stories, both past and present, that you crave when thinking about this kick-ass movie-to-TV adaption.